BDC Hamburger Icon

 • Users can “favorite” up to 30 people and pages.
 When a user designates another user or page as a favorite, their content will appear higher in their feed.

 • Users can decide what not to see.
-Users can hide posts, snooze a user, remove a user from favorites, or hide ads to “downvote” their content and see less of it.
+Users can hide posts, snooze a user, remove a user from their favorites, or hide ads to “downvote” their content and see less of it.

 Marketers can no longer reach thousands of users simply by posting updates on their business’s Facebook page.
 Today’s Facebook marketing strategy must become more multifaceted and nuanced.
 Consider the following advice for using Facebook to increase brand awareness and boost user engagement.